UAVTracking/UAVTrackingProtocol/draft/README.md

 ### UAV Category

 - Description: UAV Category allowing to define the risk it represents
-- Format: Unsigned Integer.
+- Format: unsigned integer.
 Values range from 0 to 7 depending on risk level.
 - Length: 3 bits